 - Pick someone whom you trust to make decisions for you if you can’t make them yourself, your “health care proxy.”

 - Complete a written health care proxy and living will, and share them with the person you have chosen to make decisions on your behalf, your family and loved ones, as well as with your doctors.
-You might also consider giving your health care proxy a power of attorney.
+You might also consider giving your health care proxy or someone else you trust a power of attorney.
 You should consult an elder care lawyer if you can.
-For a free advance directive from Caring Connections, click here.